I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdvd/ni-ntddcdvd-ioctl_aacs_read_media_id.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> field is set to the number of bytes transferred.
 The <b>Status</b> field is set to STATUS_SUCCESS or possibly STATUS_INSUFFICIENT_RESOURCES.

 ## Remarks
 The IOCTL_AACS_READ_MEDIA_ID request corresponds to the part of the AACS authentication protocol that is responsible for transferring the media identifier.
 For a complete description of this protocol, see the <i>Advanced Access Content System, Introduction and Common Cryptographic Elements</i> specification that is published by Advanced Access Content System Licensing Administrator (AACS LA).

-The AGID is automatically released after the IOCTL_AACS_READ_MEDIA_ID request completes.</p>
+The AGID is automatically released after the IOCTL_AACS_READ_MEDIA_ID request completes.

 ## Requirements
 | &nbsp; | &nbsp; |